mjbvz/vscode-github-markdown-preview-style/README.md

 This theme is configurable in a similar manner to GitHub's appearance settings.

-- `markdown-preview-github-styles.colorMode`
+- `markdown-preview-github-styles.colorTheme`
-   Sets the color mode for the Markdown preview.
+   Sets the color theme for the Markdown preview.
 Default: `auto`.
    - `auto`: Automatically match the editor color theme.
    - `system`: Sync to the system/OS color theme.
    - `light`: Always use the GitHub site's light theme.